-I photograph NYC elopements year-round, and one of the most common questions I get is: what are the best places to elope in NYC?
+I photograph NYC elopements year-round, and one of the most common questions I get is: where are the best places to elope in NYC?

 In my opinion, there’s an NYC elopement location for everybody: the bride who wants a romantic garden party, the couple who wants non-traditional modern, the pair who wants old New York glam.
 Here’s some of my go-to places to elope that cover a variety of aesthetics and group sizes… and as a bonus, all of these spots will cost under $100 for your ceremony, making them, in my opinion, the best NYC elopement locations.

 1. CENTRAL PARK

 If you’re dreaming of a Central Park wedding, you’re in luck: Central Park is one of the easiest and best NYC elopement locations, simply due to its sheer variety.
 Spanning 2.5 miles, Central Park has over a dozen ceremony “locations,” and they all offer a different look: Cop Cot is a rustic wood structure covered in lush greenery during the warmer months, Ladies Pavilion is a romantic metal pergola with a beautiful bluish patina, Gapstow Bridge offers grassy spots with views of the stone bridge, a small stream, and skyscrapers in the background.
 And that’s just the start — see here for a more complete list of ceremony locations within Central Park.

 Free for groups under 20.
 For groups 20+, you will need to obtain a permit, which costs $25.